BY PHOTOGRAPHY SERVICE

 Approval Process

-The approval process is the stage where clients validate or reject delivered images, often providing comments.
-It ensures both parties are aligned before the final delivery.
+The stage where clients confirm or reject delivered images, often providing comments, ensuring alignment before final delivery.

 Art Director